 - Level 1-Fair value of securities based on unadjusted quoted prices for identical assets or liabilities in active markets.
-Our investments classified as Level 1 securities include common stock, certain fixed income securities, and most equity and fixed income mutual funds; - Level 2-Fair value of securities estimated based on quoted prices for similar assets and liabilities in active markets, quoted prices for identical or similar assets or liabilities in markets that are not active, and inputs other than quoted market prices that are observable or that can be corroborated by observable market data by correlation.
+Our investments classified as Level 1 securities include common stock, certain fixed income securities, and equity mutual funds; - Level 2-Fair value of securities estimated based on quoted prices for similar assets and liabilities in active markets, quoted prices for identical or similar assets or liabilities in markets that are not active, and inputs other than quoted market prices that are observable or that can be corroborated by observable market data by correlation.
 These inputs include interest rates, yield curves, credit risk, prepayment speeds, rating and tax-exempt status.
-Our investments classified as Level 2 securities include corporate, U.S. agency and state obligation fixed income securities, and certain mutual funds; and - Level 3-Unobservable inputs based upon the reporting entity's internally developed assumptions which market participants would use in pricing the asset or liability.
-As of June 30, 2010, the Company did not have any assets that had fair values determined by Level 3 inputs and no liabilities measured at fair value.
+Our investments classified as Level 2 securities include corporate and U.S. agency fixed income securities, and fixed income mutual funds; and - Level 3-Unobservable inputs based upon the reporting entity's internally developed assumptions which market participants would use in pricing the asset or liability.
+As of September 30, 2010, the Company did not have any assets that had fair values determined by Level 3 inputs and no liabilities measured at fair value.